JohannesBuchner/BXA/doc/xspec-analysis.rst

 Model checking
 -----------------------

-The following code creates a plot of the unconvolved posterior:
+The following code creates a plot of the convolved posterior model:

 .. literalinclude:: ../examples/xspec/example_simplest.py
    :lines: 37-60